gkjohnson/travel-photo-visualization/README.md

 - Animated trip playback
 - Use location hash to accomodate multiple trip files
 - Find an appropriate trip to use as an example
+- A supplemenet CSV format in which GPS locations can be manually entered for an image
+- An "interpolation" or "nearest-time" mode where photos without data are not dropped but grouped together